smwesten-usgs/swb2/doc_src/pages/index.md

 table; the new lookup tables allow parameters to be supplied in any arbitrary column order.
 A separate column of parameter values must be supplied for each soil type.
-A snippet of the new table format is listed in table 2–1).
+A snippet of the new table format is listed in table 2-1).
 Of the field values listed, the land-use code (LU\_Code) is the key that relates the table values back to the land-use grid.
-The “Description” field is ignored by SWB, and the remaining fields specify the maximum surface storage for a given land use and the range of curve numbers for combinations of land-use categories and hydrologic soil groups.
+The "Description" field is ignored by SWB, and the remaining fields specify the maximum surface storage for a given land use and the range of curve numbers for combinations of land-use categories and hydrologic soil groups.
 Tables could be easily prepared using spreadsheet software